jmunixusers/presentations/vim.md

 Vim is described as a 'highly configurable text editor for efficiently creating and changing any kind of text'

-Vim is included under the alias vi on most UNIX systems, as well as OS-X
+Vim is included under the alias vi on most UNIX systems, as well as OS X

-Vim is designed with the intent to have functions easily accessable and to never require the user to remove their hands from the home row.
+Vim is designed with the intent to have functions easily accessible and to never require the user to remove their hands from the home row.

 ### Getting started with Vim